Well, Mo, if you're still out there, I was afraid of this.

 You bet.

-Because people need to realize that in order to insure anything or anyone, you have to have an insurable interest in that person or that item.
+I don't always agree with what you say, but I am glad you gave voice to that fool from Ohio because people need to realize that in order to insure anything or anyone, you have to have an insurable interest in that person or that item.

-And I don't believe, and I don't think anybody else can possibly believe that Cheney Bush, Condoleezza Rice, or anybody else had an insurable interest in the World Trade Center since it was owned by the Port Authority.
+And I don't believe, and I don't think anybody else can possibly believe that Cheney, Bush, Condoleezza Rice, or anybody else had an insurable interest in the World Trade Center since it was owned by the Port Authority.

 Yeah, it's a point that I brilliantly made.

-I'm 61 years old, I've just started my own home business.
+I've just started my own home business.

 Really?